-Based on the timing of this transaction, our consolidated financial statements for the year ended December 31, 2020, reflect the results of Cadence 13.
-Our consolidated financial statements for the year ended December 31, 2019, reflect the results of

-Cadence13 for the portion of the period after the completion of the Cadence13 Acquisition.
-Our consolidated financial statements for the year ended December 31, 2018, do not reflect the results of Cadence13.
+Based on the timing of this transaction, our consolidated financial statements for the years ended December 31, 2021 and 2020, reflect the results of Cadence13.
+Our consolidated financial statements for the year ended December 31, 2019, reflect the results of Cadence13 for the portion of the period after the completion of the Cadence13 Acquisition.